 Additionally, the land-based Casino Nova Scotia presents slots, poker and table casino games and it is open for visitors on the state’s territory.
 This means, offline live gambling is allowed in the province, too.

-Gamblers also doubt whether an internationally licensed and regulated online casino gambling is legal on the land of Nova Scotia.
+Gamblers also doubt whether an internationally licensed and regulated online casino gambling is legal in the province of Nova Scotia according to reputable gambling authority redaktionstest.net.
 Or if to paraphrase that into a bothering question: are gambling activities provided by offshore operators illegal?
 Historically, the law does not prosecute something that is not claimed as illegal by court officials.
 Well, not prosecuted with a success at least.
 To find a proper answer to this question, we had to study Nova Scotia gaming legislation documents carefully.

 Nova Scotia Gambling Regulations